Coding Plans

 };

 CodeRabbit turns Slack conversations into structured implementation plans.
-CodeRabbit Agent for Slack analyzes the thread, the repositories in scope, and the Knowledge Base, then produces a plan with research, design choices, and concrete tasks.
-You can review and compare versions in the web app, then hand selected phases to a coding agent like Claude Code, Codex, or Cursor.
+CodeRabbit Agent for Slack analyzes the thread, the repositories in scope, and the Knowledge Base, then produces an implementation plan that you can refine and pass to any agent.

 ## How plans are created